 Over the past 12 months, the following significant reforms have been made to Spanish law on direct taxation of individuals:

-- For tax years commencing on 1 January 2018, with the purpose of reducing the tax burden of workers with lower incomes, general reduction for earned employment income is increased from EUR 14,450 to EUR 16,825, with a complex transitory regime for 2018.
+- For tax years commencing on 1 January 2018, to reduce the tax burden of workers with lower incomes, the general reduction for employment income is increased from 14,450 euros (EUR) to EUR 16,825, and a complex transitory regime is established for 2018.

-- From 1 January 2018, several tax credits are increased, such as the tax credits for maternity, for having a person with a disability in charge, for large families, or for income obtained in Ceuta or Melilla.
-A tax credit is introduced for taxpayers when other members of their family unit reside in another member state of the European Union (EU).
+- From 1 January 2018, several tax credits are increased, such as the tax credits for maternity, for caring for persons with a disability, for large families, or for income obtained in Ceuta or Melilla.
+A tax credit is introduced for taxpayers when other members of their family unit reside in another European Union (EU) member state.

-- From 5 July 2018, the exempt amount of the special tax levied on prizes received from lotteries and games organised by the State Lottery and Gaming Corporation or from lotteries organised by public bodies or entities that carry on social or welfare non-profit-making activities in other member states of the European Union is increased.
+- From 5 July 2018, the exempt amount of the special tax levied on prizes received from lotteries and games organised by the State Lottery and Gaming Corporation or from lotteries organised by public bodies or entities that carry on social or welfare non-profit-making activities in other EU member states is increased.

-- Wealth tax is maintained in 2018, extending for another year the temporal scope of application of a measure that was intended to be exceptional.
-The above applies without prejudice to the legislative competence that the Autonomous Communities may exercise with respect to such tax.
+- Wealth tax is maintained in 2018, extending for another year the application of a measure that was intended to be exceptional.
+The above applies notwithstanding the powers of autonomous communities for this tax.